-For most actions in this goal the estimated actual expenditures exceeded the budgeted expenditures due to the additional funds received from various state and federal programs for recovering from pandemic learning loss.
-The only exception would be the budgeted amount for action 4 (another playground structure) has not been spent yet because the structure, while planned has not be completed yet.
+For actions 3.1, and 3.5 the estimated actual expenditures exceeded the budgeted expenditures due to the additional funds received from various state and federal programs for recovering from pandemic learning loss.
+The only exception would be the budgeted amount for action 4 (another playground structure) has not been totally expended yet because the structure, while planned has not be completed.
+The school has begun installation and hopes for it to be completed before the start of the next school year.